yakir12/dacke-retreat-2025/GLM/presentation.md

 end

 ```

 ![bg right h:100%](media/10.svg)

 <!--
-normalize_to_01: return ranges between zero and one
+here's what it looks like!
+it takes out process and normalizes it to be between 0 and 1.
 -->

 ---

-# Simulating a non-normal process
+# Simulating

 ```julia
 function process(x)